SekerDAO/Usul/README.md

 This module — another tool in the Zodiac DAO technology stack — provides a proposal core that can register swappable voting contracts, allowing DAOs to choose from various on-chain voting methods that best suit their needs.

 The available voting methods as of this time are...
-- Linear Voting ERC20 + delegation
+- OZ Linear Voting ERC20 + delegation
-- Linear Voting ERC20 + Membership
+- OZ Linear Voting ERC20 + Membership
+- Governor Bravo Linear Voting ERC20 + delegation
 - Quadratic Voting ERC20 + Membership
 - Single Voting
-- Commitment ERC20 Voting
+- Conviction ERC20 Voting

 ## Proposal Core